ctbowler/prosperity3-trading/README.md

 </p>

 - **Profitability:** Rainforest Resin provided stable, low-volatility profits.
-  I was consistently able to accumulate gains through small tick-size improvements without large directional risk exposure.
+  We were consistently able to accumulate gains through small tick-size improvements without large directional risk exposure.
   In rounds with large liquidity, this strategy experienced minimal slippage and low adverse selection risk.

 - **Looking back:**
 This strategy could have been further improved by introducing dynamic spread widening based on short-term volatility bursts.
-When volumes spiked or when adverse signals were present (e.g., sudden one-sided order books), I could have slightly relaxed my quotes instead of maintaining symmetric undercutting; nonetheless, the Resin market proved extremely favorable to classical low-volatility market making.
+When volumes spiked or when adverse signals were present (e.g., sudden one-sided order books), we could have slightly relaxed my quotes instead of maintaining symmetric undercutting; nonetheless, the Resin market proved extremely favorable to classical low-volatility market making.